How to Translate Goals & Priorities into Year Planning

 The prior 2 days (and particularly day 2) are hard work.
 Really.
 So, I want to warn you upfront: when you complete day 2, you’ll be tempted to stop.
 And I understand; it’s right to be pooped.
 But I implore you to keep going.
 This final stage makes all the actions of your year planning feel possible.
 Or to the contrary, it illuminates what’s not possible so that you can simplify.
 That’s a good outcome too; you want to know what’s realistic upfront.

-When we map everything onto a timeline for our clients (and ourselves too!), overwhelm evaporates.
-You can see how and when the year planning becomes reality.
+When we map everything onto a timeline for our clients (and ourselves too!), the overwhelm calms.
+You can visually see how and when the year planning turns into reality.

 1. Create a Timeline